ycngmn/Nobook/README.md

 ## Plans :
 - Add auto update feature.
 - More customization options.
-- No hardcoded scripts.
-Host on github.
+- Less hardcoded js scripts.

-- Prevent webview/Nobook detection or so.
+## Known Bugs 🐞
+- Pinch to Zoom gets locked for the session when used "**Apply immediately?**".